 The control group (C) received a basal diet without additives or antibiotics, while experimental groups (T1, T2, and T3) were supplemented with garlic powder at inclusion rates of 0.2%, 0.4%, and 0.6%, respectively, starting from the second week of feeding.
 Feed intake was monitored throughout the study.

-At the conclusion of the experiment, birds were slaughtered, and microbial counts were recorded.
+At the end of the experiment, birds were slaughtered, and microbial counts were recorded.
 Statistical analysis revealed a highly significant (P ≤ 0.001) positive effect of garlic powder supplementation, leading to the complete absence of Salmonella spp. in the ileo-cecal digesta.

 Keywords: Garlic, Broiler, Escherichia coli, Salmonella